HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-matmul                                   Yes      Yes      No      No        No       No        No        No       No     torch.Tensor max                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor maximum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                     Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor median                                   Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor min                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor minimum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor
+matmul                                   Yes      Yes      No      No        No       No        No        No       No     torch.Tensor max                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor maximum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor median                                   Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor min                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor minimum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor